loganjhennessy/get-zip-codes/README.md

 # Get Zip Codes

-Simple service that wraps the [zipcodeapi](https://www.zipcodeapi.com) to get a list of zip codes for a given city, state combination.
-The result can be stored as a `.json` file or writen to Google Cloud Datastore
+Simple command-line utility that wraps the [zipcodeapi](https://www.zipcodeapi.com) to get a list of zip codes for a given city, state combination.
+The result can be stored as a `.json` file or writen to Google Cloud Datastore.

+All output is written to stdout.

 ## Installation